Donald · Borders

 - Windlestraw Law is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
 The standard route covers about 13km with 540m of ascent and takes most walkers 3-6 hours.
 Terrain: Peaty top with hidden runnels — slow going in the wet.

-- When is the best time to climb Windlestraw Law?
+- When should I climb Windlestraw Law?

 - The standard good-weather months for Windlestraw Law are March, April, May, June, July, August, September, October, November.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.